 Years ago, a young woman came to our office with multiple complaints.
-She had extreme fatigue, difficulty sleeping, overall body and joint aches, and numbing and tingling in her arms and legs.
+She had extreme fatigue, difficulty sleeping, overall body, and joint aches, and numbing and tingling in her arms and legs.
 She had seen multiple physicians, including a rheumatologist and neurologist.
 All studies were negative.
 She was told she might have fibromyalgia and given an antidepressant, which she refused to take.

 This patient sounded like a patient with fibromyalgia and fatigue Syndrome.
 On further questioning, this patient also told us that she had a history of irregular periods and was told to take iron for anemia.
 And, after a careful review of all her prior studies and medical history, we began to suspect Celiac Disease, an autoimmune disease.
 An autoimmune disease is a disease where the immune system produces antibodies that attack the body.
 In Celiac Disease, the antibody is directed against gluten, which is a protein in grains.

-This patient’s blood studies revealed an iron deficiency anemia, a B12 deficiency and Celiac Disease.
+This patient’s blood studies revealed an iron deficiency anemia, a B12 deficiency, and Celiac Disease.
 Her primary care physician told her that she couldn’t have the disease as she had no gastrointestinal symptoms.
 Lucky for her, she didn’t listen to him.

 We explained the diagnosis to this patient and offered her two options: to go on a strict gluten-free diet immediately or to get an intestinal biopsy.
 As going gluten-free is both psychologically and physically challenging, the patient opted for the biopsy, which confirmed the diagnosis.

-Going on a gluten-free diet, a regimen of B12 shots, iron supplementation and other nutraceuticals resolved all of her symptoms.
-Her fatigue and sleep improved, her anemia resolved and for the first time in her life her periods were regular.
+Going on a gluten-free diet, a regimen of B12 shots, iron supplementation, and other nutraceuticals resolved all of her symptoms.
+Her fatigue and sleep improved, her anemia resolved and for the first time in her life, her periods were regular.

 Well, we discussed this as well.
 There is a medical diagnosis called Gluten Sensitivity (GS) and there are even more patients that have this than Celiac disease – it’s about 6% of the population.

-Patients with GS have the same symptoms as Celiac disease but without the positive blood tests and without the damage to the intestinal lining.
+Patients with GS have the same symptoms as a Celiac disease but without the positive blood tests and without the damage to the intestinal lining.
 Some of these patients do have a blood antibody called antigliadin antibody which can be positive in about 50% of patients.

 How Can You Protect Yourself When Eating Out from Gluten?

 There is a great new device called Nima.
-It is a small triangular shaped device that is very portable and can rest on a table-top.
+It is a small triangular-shaped device that is very portable and can rest on a table-top.
 You can simply take a piece of food off your plate and place it into the device.
 Within seconds, the NIMA machine will either show a smile (very cute!) indicating no gluten, or a frown indicating gluten is present.
 This can be a huge stress reducer for those with Celiac disease that don’t want to accidentally ingest gluten.